Examination of voluntary motor skills of the fingers. G

 for the fourth task - 1 point.

-• at first,
+• at the beginning

 • in the middle,

-• at the end of remedial sessions.
+• at the end of correctional classes.

-• speech development from birth to three years
+• speech development from birth to three years,

 • the nature of the gaming activity,